Como: Utopia in the Italian Alps

 Caesar’s city walls are now mere ruins but the town of Como is quite a delight -- nestled in between a lake and the Italian Alps.
 However, this splendor belies the toxic nature of the lake water.
 Although a clear azure blue in tone, Lake Como is actually an unhealthy microbe-infested danger zone; the water unsafe for drinking or swimming.
 Unwary lake-goers can soon suffer a spate of health problems after any contact with Lake Como’s water.
 The provincial government has blamed this sad state of affairs on unrestricted second-home housing developments, especially for the nouveau riche wanting to show off.
 These luxury domestic residences pump their untreated sewerage into the lake.

 For Como 2121, this means a two thousand year old planning blunder by Caesar is reversed.
-The swampland is redeveloped so as the act as a natural filter for the city’s sewage, and the town is resurrected as it was pre-Caesar, on the alpine hills nearby.
+The swampland is redeveloped so as the act as a natural filter for the city’s sewage, and the town is resurrected as a Utopia on the alpine hills nearby.